On the density of critical graphs with no large cliques: Finding a saved subgraph

-\begin{lemma} Let $G$ be a graph with list-assignment $L$ such that \eqref{main thm equation} does not hold and for each vertex $v\in V(G)$, we have $|L(v)| \leq\min\{d(v), k\}$.
+\begin{lemma} Let $G$ be a graph with list assignment $L$ such that \eqref{main thm equation} does not hold and for each vertex $v\in V(G)$, we have $|L(v)| \leq\min\{d(v), k\}$.
 If $G$ has no dense subgraph with respect to $L$ and $k$ is sufficiently large, then either \begin{enumerate}[(a)] \item $G$ is saved with respect to $L$ and $k$, or \item there is a nonempty set $D\subsetneq V(G)$ such that

 \end{enumerate} \end{lemma}

 For each $v\in V(G)$, let the \textit{charge} of $v$ be